yochaigal/cairn/wip/2e/core-rules.md

 ### Turns

 - At the start of combat, each PC must make a DEX save in order to act before their opponents.
-PCs that have saved successfully may then take their turns in any order they wish.
-The results of their actions occur simultaneously.
+- PCs that have saved successfully may then take their turns in any order they wish.
 - NPCs or monsters then attack in whatever order the Warden wishes.
-The results of their actions occur simultaneously.
 - All of the PCs (including any PCs that failed their initial DEX save) may then act, in whatever order they choose.
-The results of their actions occur simultaneously.
+- NPCs or monsters then attack again, followed by the _all_ PCs, and so on until one side is defeated.

+> Actions occur simultaneously for each side.

 ### Actions